ilirhin/python_artm/README.md

 [BigARTM](https://github.com/bigartm/bigartm) is a powerful tool for [topic modeling](https://en.wikipedia.org/wiki/Topic_model) based on a novel technique called Additive Regularization of Topic Models.
 This technique effectively builds multi-objective models by adding the weighted sums of regularizers to the optimization criterion.
 BigARTM is known to combine well very different objectives, including sparsing, smoothing, topics decorrelation and many others.
 Such combination of regularizers significantly improves several quality measures at once almost without any loss of the perplexity.

-This [python_artm](https://github.com/ilirhin/python_artm) is simple implementation of part of functionality of [BigARTM](https://github.com/bigartm/bigartm).
+[python_artm](https://github.com/ilirhin/python_artm) is simple implementation of part of functionality of [BigARTM](https://github.com/bigartm/bigartm).
 It is written to simplify the process of the developing new features and checking new ideas.

-The library is written is primarily in python (except one function required for high performance) and designed for experiments over new functionality for [BigARTM](https://github.com/bigartm/bigartm).
+The library is written primarily in python (except one function required for high performance) and designed for experiments over new functionality for [BigARTM](https://github.com/bigartm/bigartm).

 # Install
 To develop clone the repository and call `pip install -e .` in the root of the repo.